-The relationship between inflation and interest rates
+What's the link between inflation and interest rates?

 What is inflation?

-Kept low and stable, it's a natural part of a healthy economy.
-Problems arise when inflation becomes high or unstable, affecting people's spending power by reducing their wages and savings in real terms.
-Put simply, this means the pound in your pocket no longer buys as much as it once did.
 Over time, this is inevitable, as inflation rises steadily, but sharp and unsustainable increases mean there's no time for wages to catch up, while the value of savings pots are dramatically reduced.
 This may also affect people's ability to put long-term financial plans in place.
-That's why the Bank of England is tasked by the government to keep the rate of inflation at a reasonable level known as an ‘inflation target’.
+That's why the Bank of England is tasked by the government to keep the rate of inflation at a reasonable level known as an 'inflation target'.

 You can find out how inflation can potentially affect your cash savings with our inflation calculator.